liferay-search/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 ## Result Rankings Aliases versus Synonyms

-Since both are new features without precedent in @product@, there can be confusion over Result Rankings Aliases and Synonyms.
+Since both are new features without precedent in @sharepoint@, there can be confusion over Result Rankings Aliases and Synonyms.
 [Synonyms](/docs/7-2/user/-/knowledge_base/u/search-tuning-synonym-sets)
 expand the search to include results matched by additional (synonymous)